Shibinta/RithanyaShivakumaar/README.md

-### 👋 Hey there!
-I'm John, a passionate student of Computer and Communication Engineering currently in my third year at Amrita School of Engineering.
-With a strong interest in communication and signals, as well as coding and computer science, I find myself constantly drawn to the fascinating world of technology.
+## 👋 Hey there!
+I'm Rithanya Shivakumaar, a passionate student of Computer and Communication Engineering currently in my third year at Amrita School of Engineering.
+With a strong interest in coding and computer science, as well as communication and signals, I find myself constantly drawn to the fascinating world of technology.

+I excel in Python and C programming languages and possess a strong troubleshooting ability, enabling me to overcome coding challenges efficiently.

 <h3>When I code, I rely on</h3>
 <p>